n0m0r3pa1n/privacy-policies/LIVE_FREE_BG_PRIVACY_POLICY.md

 Privacy Policy
-built the LiveFreeBG app as a Free app.
+built the LiveFree BG camping places app as a Free app.
 This SERVICE is provided by at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the